ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

             Method: GET
 ```

-And add the `x-amazon-apigateway-integration` extension in your `api.yml` to specify how the api has to integrate with the backend Lambda service.
+Add the `x-amazon-apigateway-integration` extension in your `api.yml` to specify how the api has to integrate with the backend Lambda service.

 ```yaml
 paths: